 He first performed the anthem in 2016, when he was 98 years old.

-His second appearance came last year, 4 days before his 100th birthday.
+His second appearance came in 2018, 4 days before his 100th birthday.

 All three times, he sang with retired Air Force technical sergeant Sonya Bryson.
 They began each performance together, but in the middle – both had a chance to shine with a short solo, before finishing out “The Star-Spangled Banner” together.